stride-nyc/remote_retro/README.md

 - Authorized JavaScript origins: `http://localhost:4000`
 - Authorized redirect URIs: `http://localhost:4000/auth/google/callback`

 Click on the Create button.
 Using the information Google provides, add the following lines to your profile and source (or open a new terminal).
+You can also, `cp .env.shadow .env` and add them there.
 ```
 export REMOTE_RETRO_GOOGLE_OAUTH_CLIENT_ID="<Client Id>"
 export REMOTE_RETRO_GOOGLE_OAUTH_CLIENT_SECRET="<Client secret>"